mrtran22dev/Banana-Republic-POM-Automation/README.md

 # Banana-Republic-POM-Automation
 Java Selenium TestNG Web Automation

-Banana Republic Automation Test Suite utilizing Page Object Modeling design pattern + Java/Selenium/TestNG/Apache POI
+Banana Republic Web Checkout Automation implementing Page Object Modeling design pattern + Java/Selenium/TestNG/Apache POI

 SCOPE: This purpose of this project is to utilitze Page Object Modeling (POM) design pattern to automate and validate the critical functions of the Banana Republic website.
 The critical functions automated and validated with the page objects/test cases are:
  - logging in user account